byu-cpe/ComputingBootCamp/website/_selfpaced/bit2fasm.md

 ### bits_to_fasm

 After creating a 'bits' file, the 'bits_to_fasm' function is called.
-This function directs the main work of dissasembly.
+This function directs the main work of disassembly.
 The function performs the following steps:
   1. It creates the [Database](#database) object
   2. It creates the [Grid](#grid) object (by calling db.grid)
   3. It creates [FasmDisassembler](#fasmdisassembler) object

 After these objects are made, a [Bits File](#bits-file) is read and parsed using the `load_bitdata` function in the [bitstream.py](https://github.com/SymbiFlow/prjxray/blob/master/prjxray/bitstream.py) file.
 The result is a dictionary (called `bitdata`) between a frame_Address and two sets.
-The first set are the word columns that have any bits set in the bitstream and the second set are the bit indicies within the frame (not the word).
+The first set are the word columns that have any bits set in the bitstream and the second set are the bit indices within the frame (not the word).
 The bit index references a specific bit within a frame and not within the word.

 ### More Functions